01Blu3/script-collections/README.md

-My personal collection of Bash scripts for Personal / Daily & Server Tasks I will pre-face that these scripts are primarily made for debian environments
+A personal collection of Bash scripts for Personal, Daily, Server and Cloud Tasks I will pre-face that these scripts are primarily made for debian environments

 ## Highlights